flaviotsf/flaviotsf.github.io/_posts/2013-01-01-Education-Redesign.md

-We also spent a good amount of time on our program detail pages, making sure they are not overly long and but still contain all the information necessary for someone to be able to tell if a certain program is right for them.
+We also spent a good amount of time on our program detail pages, making sure they were not overly long but still contained all the information necessary for someone to be able to tell if a certain program is right for them.